Kensington and Chelsea London Borough Council elections: 2006-2010

 The by-election was called following the resignation of Cllr.
 Margot C. James.

 The by-election was called following the resignation of Cllr.
 Marianne Alapini.

 2010-2014

 The by-election was called following the resignation of Cllr.
 Ms. Joan B. Hanham.

 The by-election was called following the resignation of Cllr.
 Mark P. Daley.

 The by-election was called following the resignation of Cllr.
 Barry Phelps.

 The by-election was called following the death of Cllr.
 Iain W. F. Hanham.

 The by-election was called following the death of Cllr.
 Andrew S. Dalton.

 The by-election was called following the resignation of Cllr.
 Andrew F. Lamont.

 The by-election was called following the death of Cllr.
 Ms. Shireen O. Ritchie.

 2014-2018

 The by-election was called following the resignation of Cllr.
 Merrick Cockell.

+The by-election was called following the resignations of Victoria Borwick MP and Cllr.
+Joanna Gardner.

+2018-2022

+The by-election was called following the resignation of Cllr.
+Robert Thompson.

+2022-2026

+The by-election was called following the resignation of Cllr.
+Stuart Graham.